-- (Photo: courtesy Operation Blessing International)
+- (Courtesy of Operation Blessing International)

 As tornado season begins in the United States, a major Christian humanitarian organization is providing families with a downloadable guide about disaster preparation.

 Operation Blessing International announced Monday that they would be providing a free booklet known as the "7-Day Family Disaster Planning Guide."

 "Historically, March marks the beginning of the peak tornado season in the USA.
 However, due to much colder temperatures than normal this winter, there were only 17 tornadoes in the month of March, the lowest in 35 years," says OBI.